kzurawel/famicomparty2/src/routes/book/09-theppu/+page.svelte.md

   <img src={bfight} alt="" />
   <figcaption>The internals of a <em>Balloon Fight</em> cartridge.
 The red rectangle shows the
 "V"/"H" contacts; whichever pair of contacts is soldered together will determine whether the game uses vertical or horizontal mirroring.
+The "V" contact sets "vertical layout" (horizontal mirroring) and the "H" contact sets "horizontal layout" (vertical mirroring).
 Image from
 <a href="http://bootgod.dyndns.org:7777">NES Cart Database</a>.</figcaption>
 </figure>